 Read: Weird but effective way to overcome nipple confusion while breastfeeding

-C-section moms are in pain.
-I remember feeling discomfort everywhere.
-I also think that my weakened core (you know, the one that was cut open to free my kid) contributed to the discomfort I felt in my back.
+The anesthesia and intravenous pain medications will wear off shortly after mom and baby are released.
+There will be “discomfort.”
+I also think that my weakened core (you know, the one that was cut open to free my kid) contributed to the pain I felt in my back.

-A lumbar support pillow like this one and a sleeping wedge helped relieve the pain so I could focus on my new baby and recovery.
+- A lumbar support pillow, and a wedge pillow for sleeping, helped relieve the pain so I could focus on my new baby and healing.

-I was given a Boppy as a baby shower gift.
+My Boppy was a baby shower gift.
 It became my “guest” pillow.
-More specifically, it was the pillow I placed on my Dad and sisters laps when they want to hold the baby!
-They were both terrified of dropping him and felt more comfortable sitting while cuddling our new family member.
+More specifically, it was the pillow I placed on my Dad or sister’s laps when they wanted to hold the baby!
+Both refuse to hold newborns unless they are sitting and have the Boppy!

-Another kind of support is helpful too for c section moms: the postpartum belly support panty.
-I felt like all it would take for my guts to fall out of my incision was one good sneeze.
-The support underwear helped with that.
+Postpartum panties: I felt like all it would take for my guts to fall out of my incision was one good sneeze.
+These support underwear help with that.

 A huge Yeti or Rtic cup

 It irked me that nobody warned me about all the swelling following the cesarean.
-The swelling in my legs and feet were no joke.
+The swelling in my legs and feet was no joke.

-A large Yeti cup of ice water is a lifesaver.
-In order to relieve the swelling and heal, you have to drink lots of fluids.
-But the swelling and pain make pushing yourself off of the couch less than fun.
+To relieve the swelling, you have to drink lots of fluids.
+But, the swelling and pain make pushing your sore self off of the couch or bed less than fun.
+Guess which muscles are needed to move from lying down to sitting, then to standing?

-Having a huge container of ice cold water by your side is glorious!
-Then you don’t have to ask your husband refill it as often.
+Having a large container of ice-cold water by your side is glorious!

 For some, the idea of a scar can be an added source of stress for an over-tired and highly emotional new mom.
-This new organic skin and scar balm would be a great gift idea.
+This new organic skin and scar balm is one that my readers often buy!
+They also make scar patches now.

 Several other moms have noted that their baby carriers were lifesavers!
 I agree.
-I definitely put my Baby Bjorn and my Moby wrap to good use.
+I put my Baby Bjorn and my cloth wrap to good use with my kids.

 A gift card for mom

 Nothing makes a c-section mom feel better than her first adventure out after being inside for weeks at a time.
-Get mom a gift card, so she can enjoy lunch or dinner when she is able to drive again and leave her house.
-She will love having that guilt free time.
+Get mom a gift card, so she can enjoy lunch/dinner or a little shopping trip when she can finally leave her house without her nugget.

 Bring her family dinner